Nepal – Twin Peaks Mera+Island via Amphu Laptsa Pass

 Our porter to trekker ratio is 1:1.
 This is to ensure fair treatment to the porters that each porter does not carry an excessive heavy load for the duration of the trek.
-The 1:1 ration also helps to create more jobs for the locals who work as porters for a living.
+The 1:1 ration also provide extra support during the trek and helps to create more jobs for the locals who work as porters for a living.

 Training: Regardless of your level of fitness and physical conditions, it is advisable to train prior to embarking on a trekking or mountain climbing trip.

 Pure cardiovascular fitness is NOT enough.

 Focus your training effort in the following areas, assuming that you are in good health and injury-free: